Oxycontin Addiction Treatment In Alberta

 The introduction of OxyContin in 1995 resulted in increasing patterns of abuse.
 Unlike Percocet, whose potential for abuse is limited by the presence of acetaminophen, OxyContin contains only oxycodone and inert filler.
 Abusers either wash off the coating or crush the tablets to defeat the time-release mechanism, then either ingest the resulting powder orally, intranasally, via intravenous/intramuscular/subcutis injection, or rectally to achieve rapid absorption into the bloodstream.
-The vast majority of OxyContin-related deaths are attributed to ingesting substantial quantities of OxyContin or ingesting OxyContin along with anotherof the such as alcohol or benzodiazepines.
+The vast majority of OxyContin-related deaths are attributed to ingesting substantial quantities of OxyContin or ingesting OxyContin along with another depressant of the central nervous system such as alcohol or benzodiazepines.
 While high doses of oxycodone can be fatal to an opiate-naïve individual in and of itself, this is (comparatively) rarely the case.
 It was once felt that "combination" opioids (those that contain one or more additional, non-narcotic ingredients) would be less subject to abuse, since, for example, the amount of acetaminophen presents in large overdoses of Percocet would cause stomach upset and liver damage.
 However, it has been demonstrated that abusers seeking the euphoric "high" are not deterred by these potential side effects or toxicities.
-Abusers soon discovered that extremely simple methods to separate the ingredients exist, particularly due to the widely disparate solubility of the and analgesics in water ("cold-water extraction").
+Abusers soon discovered those extremely simple methods to separate the ingredients exist, particularly due to the widely disparate solubility of the alkaloid and analgesics in water ("cold-water extraction").

 Oxycodone is a concentrated and potentially addictive opioid analgesic medication synthesized from thebaine .
 Its name is derived from codeine - the chemical structures are very alike, differing only in that the hydrogen on the codeine is oxidized to a hydroxyl group, hence 'oxy' and the hydroxyl group from the codeine becomes a ketone group, hence 'oxycodone'.